eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Besides the fact that the Regulation defines the PID as a category of data that is legally different from EAAs, another difference between PID and EAA is that the presence or absence of a valid PID determines whether a Wallet Unit is in the Operational or the Valid state, as discussed in [Section 4.6.3](#463-wallet-unit).

 As implied in that section, it is possible for a Wallet Unit to contain multiple PIDs.
-In fact, this can happen in multiple situations:

-1. If the User has multiple nationalities, they may be able to receive a PID from multiple PID Providers.
+In fact,  if the User has multiple nationalities, they may be able to receive a PID from multiple PID Providers in a single Wallet Unit.
 However, please note that a Wallet Provider is free to decide that its Wallet Unit does not support all PID Providers, and that, conversely, a PID Provider may decide that it does not support all Wallet Solutions; see [Section 6.5.2.3](#6523-user-validates-that-wallet-solution-is-usable-with-relevant-pids).
+Note that in this situation, the subject of all PIDs in the Wallet Unit will be the same person, namely the User of the Wallet Unit.

-2. If the User is a natural person representing another natural person, that User's Wallet Unit could conceivably contain the PID of that other person next to the User's own PID.
-Examples of this include a parent holding the PID of a child, or a guardian holding the PID of a disabled or elderly person they can legally represent.
+Additionally, a Wallet Unit may contain multiple PIDs, where these PIDs have different subjects.
+This may happen in case the User is a natural person representing another natural person or a legal person.
+Examples of this include a parent holding the PID of a child, or a guardian holding the PID of a disabled or elderly person they can legally represent, or a company owner holding a legal-person PID for their company.
 However, such a situation may lead to operational complexities.
 In general, how to handle legal representation use cases within the EUDI Wallet ecosystem is a topic that will be further discussed with Member States in the future.
-3. Likewise, if the User is a natural person representing a legal person, the User's Wallet Unit could contain a legal-person PID next to the User's own PID.
-However, this is also a topic that will be further discussed in the future.

 ### 5.4 Standardised attestation formats